Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-2-opslag-in-de-database-en.markdown

 Inter-*Actief* also sends a birthday message to her members if the member has given permission for this.
 The birthday of the member is also published on the website of Inter-*Actief* for other logged in members, if the member has given permission to do so.

 #### 2.1.7 Photograph
-*Legal Ground a, 18+\-list, profile pictures on website and publication in yearbooks*
+*Legal Ground a, 18+\-list, profile pictures on website and publication in year books*
 As a tool for organizers and supporting members, a list with names and pictures of underage members is maintained.
 Furthermore, the pictures of our members are used by the board as a tool to identify people.
 Pictures of members can also be published in yearbooks, if the member has given permission for this.

 #### 2.1.8 Preferred Language